Monday, December 12, 2005

 That was around the time that ICANN announced it would enter into "commercial and technical negotiations" with ICM Registry about establishing a TLD that would bear the suffix .xxx.

-and free speech issues, since governments that have the ability to subpoena Internet records could track who was visiting such sites with ease.
+ICM has argued that with online pornography now a US$3 billion annual business with at least 1 million related domains, a formal location for such sites makes sense.
+ICM estimates that as much as 10 percent of all Web traffic is tied to adult sites.
+The original decision not to have a ".xxx" suffix came because ICANN felt that segregating such sites could raise privacy and free speech issues, since governments that have the ability to subpoena Internet records could track who was visiting such sites with ease.
 The reversal led to concerns that a new wave of cybersquatting -- the practice of registered domain names that would logically belong to others -- with everyone from major corporations to high-profile individuals at risk to have a ".xxx" domain created in their name.

 People For Internet Responsibility founder Lauren Weinstein said the decisions on the top level domain are symptomatic of larger issues within ICANN.
 "This organization continues to make major decisions without significant, broad public input or debate," Weinstein said.